What is respite care?

 It’s important for your health and wellbeing to get regular breaks from caring.
-Respite care can give you a chance to do other things around the house, take part in social or leisure activities or just catch up on sleep.
+Respite care is replacement care for the person you look after, so they're supported while you take a break.
+It can give you a chance to do other things around the house, take part in social or leisure activities or just catch up on sleep.

 Respite care comes in many forms.
 You may benefit from:

 Care services at home

 There are lots of options available.
 For example, a care worker can come and provide support to the person you care for in their home.
 For information on finding a care worker, see our factsheet Getting care services at home.

 Day care centres offer the person you care for support and an opportunity to socialise, as well as giving you a break.
 They’re usually run by local councils or charities.

 Short-term residential care

 A short-term care home stay for the person you’re caring for may be the best way to meet their needs while you have a break.
 Some care homes set aside beds for this purpose, but it’s a good idea to plan in advance if you want a temporary care home stay, as space may not be available.